 The parking deck will add on roughly 170 spaces, more than tripling the memorial’s parking capacity, with two underground levels and a third above ground.
 Donley’s scope includes cast-in-place foundations, walls, columns, slab-on-grade, stairs, and post-tension cable elevated decks.
 The memorials entire expansion is set to finish in late spring or early summer 2019.

-DCG Virginia has begun work at the 70-year-old Richmond Raceway.
-The infield expansion and future accommodations will help to reach the next generation of fans.
-Working with Barton Malow, our contract for concrete services is for $3.2M of the $30M expansion to the track.
-The full expansion project will be completed in time to debut the reworked track at next Fall’s race.
+The 70-year-old Richmond Raceway underwent construction by DCG Virginia.
+The infield expansion and accommodations will help to reach the next generation of fans.
+Working with Barton Malow, our contract for concrete services was for $3.2M of the $30M expansion to the track.
+The full expansion project was completed in time to debut the reworked track at the Fall 2018 race.

-The renovations at Progressive Field consisted of concrete removal, waterproofing, and replacement of approximately 20,000 sq. ft. of elevated structural deck topping slabs.
+The renovations for Progressive Field Topping Slab Replacements consisted of concrete removal, waterproofing, and replacement of approximately 20,000 sq. ft. of elevated structural deck topping slabs.
 Most of the work occurred during the Cleveland Indians’ off-season.
 Donley’s also took advantage of the Indians’ schedule in the summer to remove, waterproof, and replace approximately 2,000 sq. ft. of concrete while the team was out of town.
 Donley’s is currently off site, but will return in the fall of 2017 to complete the project.

 In January 2017, working with Choate Construction / Raleigh as construction manager, DCG finished the Sanderson Farms processing plant and wastewater treatment facility in St.Pauls, N.C.
 The $8M contract included a turnkey concrete package, consisting of large spread footings, grade beams, pits and trenches for the processing facility, 285,000 sq. ft. of slab on grade and elevated slabs, including 400,000 sq. ft. of exterior concrete paving.
 The project had 21,000 cubic yards of concrete placed out of an onsite concrete batch plant.
 Donley’s Concrete Group’s portion of the project was completed in 11 months and is DCG’s second processing facility for Sanderson Farms.